Lily-ThuPham/SocialBuzz_EngagementAnalysis_presentation/README.md

 ## _**2. Data Structure & Initial Checks**_
 The database structure for the meeting seen below consists of three tables:
 - **`Contents`**: This dataset contains **1,000 distinct entries**, with each row representing a unique piece of content available over the past twelve months.
-Key attributes include a unique content ID, its associated creator (`User_id`), the content's format (e.g., video, photo), and its thematic category..
+Key attributes include a unique content ID, its associated creator (`User_ID`), the content's format (e.g., video, photo), and its thematic category..
 - **`Reactions`**: Comprising **approximately 25,000 rows**, this table records each user interaction with content.
-Every entry specifies the user (`User_id`), the `Content_id` they reacted to, the exact date and time of the reaction, and the specific type of reaction applied.
+Every entry specifies the user (`User_ID`), the `Content_ID` they reacted to, the exact date and time of the reaction, and the specific type of reaction applied.
 - **`ReactionsTypes`**:  This lookup table provides definitions for each reaction type available on the platform.
 For every reaction, it details its overall `Sentiment` (e.g., positive, neutral, negative) and assigns a `Score` that quantifies its emotional intensity.

 <p align="center">